Feel spaced out? Declutter your mind by decluttering your space20 comments

 - Donate books to charity in multiples of nine. ( Nine, eighteen, twenty-seven, etc.)

-- Throw out nine files on your desk that you no longer need.
-The next day deal with nine more.
+- Throw out nine files on your desk that you no longer need, and the next day, deal with nine more.

 - If the whole house is cluttered, begin in your bedroom.